-When Beryl Bender Birch said, “The word yoga is not synonomous with asana – the word yoga refers to all 8 limbs,” in the last series, I realized how much we were just scratching the surface of what yoga actually is.
+When Beryl Bender Birch said, “The word yoga is not synonymous with asana – the word yoga refers to all 8 limbs,” in the last series, I realized how much we were just scratching the surface of what yoga actually is.
 My sense, just from looking around in yoga class, had been that our concept of yoga in America is a little more than slightly askew from yoga in the classical sense – the kind that had been handed down through thousands of years in India and led people to enlightenment, or at least to inner peace.
 Indeed Bender Birch added that, “I’ve been such a serious student of classical yoga for – gosh! – 30 years.
 It seems that, even today, as Judith Lasater once said, yoga is a mile long and an inch deep.”
 While there’s no denying that yoga had to change a bit to be embraced in this country by our modern, Western minds, there’s no reason why we shouldn’t welcome – or at least understand a little bit about – the rest of the practice.

 So, let’s get philosophical.
 In this series, we’ll look at the eight limbs of yoga, one by one.